U.S. mortgage applications fall in latest week -MBA

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-NEW YORK, June 4 Applications for U.S. home mortgages declined last week as both refinancing and purchase applications decreased, an industry group said on Wednesday.
+NEW YORK Feb 19 Applications for U.S. home mortgages fell in the latest week, with both purchase and refinancing applications down, an industry group said on Wednesday.

-The Mortgage Bankers Association said its seasonally adjusted index of mortgage application activity, which includes both refinancing and home purchase demand, fell 3.1 percent in the week ended May 30.
+The Mortgage Bankers Association said its seasonally adjusted index of mortgage application activity, which includes both refinancing and home purchase demand, fell 4.1 percent to 380.9 in the week ended Feb.
+14.

+The interest rate on fixed 30-year mortgages averaged 4.50 percent last week, up 5 basis points from the previous week.

-The MBA's seasonally adjusted index of refinancing applications fell 2.9 percent, while the gauge of loan requests for home purchases, a leading indicator of home sales, dropped 3.6 percent.
+The MBA's seasonally adjusted index of refinancing applications fell 2.7 percent.
+The gauge of loan requests for home purchases, a leading indicator of home sales, fell 6.3 percent to hit its lowest level since September 2011.

-Fixed 30-year mortgage rates averaged 4.26 percent in the week, down 5 basis points from 4.31 percent the week before.
+The data comes a day after the National Association of Home Builders reported that U.S. homebuilder confidence suffered its largest one-month drop ever in February.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan